Professor Peter Scarborough

 Professor of Population Health

-Pete is a BHF fellow and Oxford Martin School researcher.
-Much of his work has been built around health models that estimate the population health impact of changes in diet (and other risk factors for disease).
-He developed the PRIME model, which is open for use and has supported policy evaluations in the UK, Ireland, New Zealand, Canada, France, and elsewhere.
-He also works with the PRIMEtime model, which estimates the long-term cost-effectiveness of dietary and physical activity interventions in the UK, and he leads the modelling work package of the Wellcome Trust-funded Livestock, Environment and People (LEAP) project.
-The LEAP project has worked with integrated models of health, climate, agriculture, economics and environmental sustainability to assess the health and environmental impact of global dietary scenarios.
+Pete is the Principal Investigator of the COPPER, SHIFT and SALIENT projects funded by NIHR, Wellcome Trust and UKRI respectively.
+Much of his work has been built around health models that estimate the population health impact of changes in diet (and other risk factors for disease). such as the PRIMEtime model, which estimates the long-term cost-effectiveness of dietary and physical activity interventions in the UK.
+More recently, his work has focussed on integrating models of health, environmental sustainability and economics e.g. he led the modelling work package for the Wellcome Trust-funded Livestock, Environment and People (LEAP) project.
+He also works on evaluations of major public health policy, including the UK soft drinks industry levy.

 Pete has given evidence to the Health Select Committee enquiry on childhood obesity and has sat on expert advisory groups for Public Health England.
 He was a panel member for the cross-research council Global Food Security programme, and is chair of the steering committee for the NIHR-funded WRAPPED project.